seismic-initiative/consciOS-paper/paper-edited.md

 ###### 6.5 Human‑in‑the‑loop learning, RLHF, and AI alignment

 Summary.
 Human feedback (RLHF) and human‑in‑the‑loop systems use user signals to shape agent policies.
-Recent alignment work emphasizes hybrid architectures combining human priors, interpretability constraints, and intrinsic agent objectives (Zeng et al.; review literature) [Zeng et al., 2025; alignment literature, CITATION NEEDED].
+Recent alignment work emphasizes hybrid architectures combining human priors, interpretability constraints, and intrinsic agent objectives (Zeng et al.; review literature) [10].

 ConsciOS mapping.
 EGS signals and Kernel proxies are candidate human feedback channels for RLHF—fast, affect‑informed signals that can shape agent selection and policy priors.
 The nested controller architecture provides an alignment affordance: Super‑Self and Meta‑Self can serve as interpretability and governance layers enforcing safety constraints.